joshmcarthur/joshmcarthur.github.com/_posts/2012-07-19-sublime-text-2-do-not-reopen-files.md

 To turn it off, you can change the following settings in your user preferences file.
 To open these preferences, open Sublime, click the application menu, and then go to 'Preferences' -> 'Settings - User', and add the following keys:

-{% highlight json %}
+{% highlight javascript %}
 "hot_exit": false,
 "remember_open_files": false
 {% endhighlight %}

-> If you haven't already added any user settings, these two lines will need to be surrounded by curly braces - "{" and "}".
+If you haven't already added any user settings, these two lines will need to be surrounded by curly braces - `{` and `}`.

 I don't understand why any application needs to re-open files - if I close an application, that means I don't need it anymore.
 If I needed it again, I would just leave it open, or suspend my computer and come back to it later.